-Fall is my favorite time of year and decorating for fall is one of the things I love about fall.
-I start decorating with Pumpkins since they add color and organic beauty to our home both inside and out.
+Fall is my favorite time of year, and decorating is one thing I love about fall.
+So I start decorating with Pumpkins since they add color and organic beauty to our home both inside and out.

-Down south we do not have a “real” fall experience since everything is green and it is still hot, therefore our decor has to create the fall experience.
-We have a dilemma with fresh pumpkins rotting almost immediately if left outside so to solve that I use faux pumpkins.
-I make a ton of fabric pumpkins using my easy sew fabric pumpkin pattern and instructions from this earlier post.
+We do not have a “real” fall experience down south since everything is green and it is still hot.
+Therefore our decor has to create the fall experience.
+We have a dilemma with fresh pumpkins rotting almost immediately if left outside.
+To solve that, I use faux pumpkins.
+I make many fabric pumpkins using my easy sew fabric pumpkin pattern and instructions from this earlier post.

-If you have been following my blog then you know I make pillows for every holiday and I wanted to make a new pumpkin pillow in traditional colors.
-It needed to be easy to sew (just one seam), therefore it could not have a zipper so I used my envelope pillow technique you can find in the earlier post.
+If you have been following my blog, you know I make pillows for every holiday, and I wanted to create a new pumpkin pillow in traditional colors.
+It needed to be easy to sew (just one seam); therefore, it could not have a zipper, so I used my envelope pillow technique you can find in the earlier post.
 You can see how I made the pillow in this earlier post.

-This year I am going to decorate with the traditional fall colors and I wanted to share some fall decorating ideas and some extra inspiration from other amazing bloggers (you will see more at the end of this post.)
+This year, I will decorate with the traditional fall colors, and I wanted to share some fall decorating ideas and some extra inspiration from other amazing bloggers (you will see more at the end of this post.)

 Why not enjoy time with family making some fall crafts?

-The fabric pumpkin below I used the leftover fabric from my throw pillow to make it in minutes.
-These can be made in size and you can use an old flannel shirt for the fabric.
+I used the leftover fabric from my throw pillow for the fabric pumpkin below to make it in minutes.

 This post contains affiliate links.
-This means if you purchase from one of these links I will make a small commission. rest assured you will not pay more for any products.
+That means if you purchase from one of these links, I will make a small commission.
+Rest assured, you will not pay more for any products.

 - Fall leaves (faux)